CoopQ: Cooperative Game Inspired Layerwise Mixed Precision Quantization for LLMs: Experiments

 \subsection{Datasets}

-To evaluate our layer-wise quantization performance, we use Perplexity as our major evaluation metric.
+To evaluate our layerwise quantization performance, we use Perplexity as our major evaluation metric.
 Our evaluation framework uses different datasets for distinct purposes: Shapley value estimation, and final performance assessment.

 For Shapley value estimation purposes, we use the C4 dataset \cite{raffel2020exploring}.
 We use the training split of C4 for SPQE calibration and final bit allocation optimization, while the the WikiText-2 validation split \cite{merity2016pointersentinelmixturemodels} is used for the final quantization evaluation, providing unbiased comparisons of language modeling performance across different quantization strategies.